-Brian is a seasoned litigator with experience in both state and federal courts in the areas of construction law, contract disputes, financial services, payment systems fraud, business torts, creditor's rights, consumer litigation and professional liability.
+Brian is a seasoned litigator with experience in both state and federal courts in the areas of construction law, contract disputes, fraud claims, restrictive covenants, trade secrets, commercial landlord-tenant disputes and evictions, creditor's rights, payment systems fraud, consumer protection claims, insurance coverage disputes and professional liability.
 He advises clients with respect to drafting and negotiation of construction contracts, including AIA forms; MBE/WBE/DBE compliance in connection with government contracts; mechanic's liens, bond claims and other construction-related matters.
 Brian also reviews and drafts restrictive covenants in employment agreements to protect his clients' interests.
 Brian has the knowledge and experience to quickly identify the key issues and to devise and implement an effective and efficient legal strategy.

-Defended a contractor in a construction defect lawsuit seeking seven-figure damages.
+Defended contractor in construction defect lawsuit seeking seven-figure damages.

-Represented a contractor in a lawsuit asserting a mechanic's lien and seeking damages for construction delays.
+Represented contractor in federal court lawsuit asserting a mechanic's lien and seeking damages for construction delays.

 Litigated numerous disputes involving trade secrets and non-compete, non-solicit and confidentiality agreements.